October 2019 : Pre-Season Dryland Training has started:

 Skiers need skis, poles and boots for both classic and skate skiing.
 Combination boots are recommended for younger skiers.
 Skiers should also cary a waist-attached water bottle or other hydration system.

 The club has some equipment available for Bull Mountain Racers skiers to rent for the season.
-Talk to Rob Sutton about this.
+Talk to Julianne Trelenberg about this.